Temporal Paradoxes in live-action TV.

 - The series does tend to imply that the "Laws of Time" are more of a legal code than physical law: in "Smith and Jones", the Doctor notes that crossing one's own timeline is dangerous and forbidden, "except for cheap tricks."

-- Although there's the recurring concept of fixed events as opposed to unfixed ones events that must happen in a specific way, as opposed to ones that could happen any way.
-The Doctor, of course, has the inherent ability to tell them apart.
-And, of course, no-one else does.
-Usually.
+- Although there's the recurring concept of fixed events (or "fixed points") as opposed to unfixed ones events that must happen in a specific way, as opposed to ones that could happen any way.
+The Doctor, of course, has the inherent ability to tell them apart, something only a few others are ever able to do.

 - "Blink", the episode that gave us the Timey-Wimey Ball, has a paradox at its heart.
 The Doctor is only able to tell Sally Sparrow what's going on via DVD Easter Eggs because Sally wrote it all down at the time and gives it to him at the end of the episode.